Bioconductor/packagebuilder/documentation/UpdateRelease.md

 2. Update bioconductor.properties file for new version of BioC
 3. Update \<machine\>.properties file (If new version of R)
-4. Create the needed directory struture at `loc/www/bioconductor-test.fhcrc.org/scratch-repos`
+4. Create the needed directory struture at `/loc/www/bioconductor-test.fhcrc.org/scratch-repos`
+5. Update
+`/loc/www/bioconductor-test.fhcrc.org/scratch-repos/<BiocVersion>/update-repo.R`
+for new mac binary (if necessary)
-5. Update viewhistory/helper.py to account for new BioC and R versions
+6. Update viewhistory/helper.py to account for new BioC and R versions

 (**Best Practice:** After these changes and the one below restart spb on staging)